gregorriegler/rest-crash-course/rest-crash-course.md

 ```
 Notice how the Response Body is empty.
 We can use 204 whenever a Body is superfluous.

+> ⚠ The response-body to a GET request does not have to perfectly equal the request-body that was sent to create it.
+For example: A Server may add additional meta-data like who created it and when to the response.

 #### POST to add a new entity to a collection